The Ultimate Guide to Cleaning Fiberglass Boat Effectively

 How you apply a stain remover is just as important as which one you use.
 For most hull cleaners, you'll get the best results by applying them to a dry surface, since any water will just dilute the product's strength.

-I like to use a cheap paintbrush or a sponge to apply the cleaner right where I need it.
-This gives me more control and helps me avoid sensitive areas like decals or the bottom paint line.
+A cheap paintbrush or a sponge works well to apply the cleaner right where you need it.
+This gives more control and helps avoid sensitive areas like decals or the bottom paint line.

 After you've let the product sit for the recommended time, a thorough rinse with fresh water is non-negotiable.
 You need to completely neutralize and wash away any leftover cleaner so it doesn't harm the gelcoat or the environment.
 With those stubborn stains finally gone, your hull is prepped and ready for the next steps: polishing and waxing.